jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 ![](https://www.androidpolice.com/wp-content/uploads/2015/11/nexus2cee_compiling.png)

+## Choosing good algorithms: Cell Linked List

-​	Back to the problem of computing the SPH density, the **same principle** can be applied.
+​	On the problem of computing the SPH density the **same principle** discussed before,  "don't do work that doesn't need to be done", can be applied.
 The basic observation to be exploited is: the kernel $W(r,h) = 0$ if $r/h > 2$ , therefore adding contributions of particles that are farther then $2h$ away from the particle of interest do not contribute meaningfully to the density calculation.
 The way we can lower the computational cost is to skip the additions we know for sure are going to be zero: even if we do some needless additions, if we can skip the majority of the zero contributions there is considerable speedup to be gained.

 ### The Cell and the List

-​	As with anything in life, a good rule of thumb is: **If it doesn't need to be done, don't do it**.
-In our case, the work that needs skipping is computing the contribution of  for density of particles which we know beforehand that is going to be zero.
+​	In our case, the work that needs skipping is computing the contribution of  for density of particles which we know beforehand that is going to be zero.
 Just using the present data structures there is no way to clearly split which particles are far away from a given particle, therefore not meaningfully contributing to its density, and which are near and need to be accounted for.

 ​	The way this is executed in  is by overlaying an additional support structure that allows us to short-cut the inner loop of the density calculation, which is normally called the "Box", in the method called [Cell Linked List](https://en.wikipedia.org/wiki/Cell_lists).
 The Box is a grid of smaller boxes (or cells), either explicit or implicit, in which each small box "stores" the particles that falls in its bounds.
 The idea is that if it is quick to find which particles are in a given box, knowing the width of the smaller box it is possible to only fetch the particles that are in the boxes closer than $2h$ to the one you are interested in.
 The simplest case is using the smaller boxes width equals to $2h$ , which allows only the adjacent boxes to be selected, which yields to 9 boxes in 2D and 27 boxes in 3D.